green-code-initiative/ecoCode-common/doc/starter-pack.md

 ## Close your rule

-Once your PR is validated, your rule integrates ecoCode.
+Once your PR is validated, your rule integrates creedengo.
 In <https://github.com/cnumr/ecoCode/projects/1>, move it from the "In Progress" column to the "Done" column.
 Well done.